“Well, You Can Rock It You Can Roll It

-This is one of those pages that still surprises me 10 years after I originally wrote it.
+This is one of those pages that still surprises me long after I originally wrote it.
 It gets lots of traffic to this day – and that’s great!
 Frog Rock has come a long way since I began this website in 2006… and has been around since the 1880’s!

 And if you read through the comments below – and you should – you can piece together the efforts made by a lot of people to turn the rock into the attraction it has become.
 This was a roadside picnic area way back in the day… I’m talking 100 years ago.
 When I visited in 2008 (the small pictures), it was just the rock in a dilapidated area.

 The whole cycle of the place falling into disrepair, going up for auction, and being saved is preserved in the comments below.
 Which is pretty cool, I must say.

 But when I revisited (the big pictures) in 2017?
 Wow.
 It’s a whole thing now!
-There’s a gift shop, a food stand, a stage for bands to play (for real), and other knick-knacks and things.
+There’s a gift shop, a food stand, a stage for bands to play, and other knick-knacks and things.
 There’s proper signage, alerting route 44 travelers to the rock.
 And then, later, a restaurant was added, which I visited in 2021 to celebrate my “completion” of Eastford.